 Ear Worm: Frosty Returns may be flawed, but "Let There Be Snow" is somewhat catchy.
 Bonus points for actually being sung by John Goodman.

 Fanon Discontinuity: Most fans' opinion on Frosty Returns.
-Not helped by the fact that it is pretty much incompatible with the other sequels that were officially made by Rankin/Bass, Frosty's Winter Wonderland and Rudolph and Frosty's Christmas in July, both of which now belong to Warner Bros. while Universal, through DreamWorks Classics, currently owns the rights to the original special.
+Not helped by the fact that it is pretty much incompatible with the other sequels that were officially made by Rankin/Bass, Frosty's Winter Wonderland and Rudolph and Frosty's Christmas in July, both of which now belong to Warner Bros. while Universal, through DreamWorks Classics, currently owns the rights to the original special and Frosty Returns.

 "Funny Aneurysm" Moment: "Stay in here much longer, and I'll really make a splash in the world."
 Funny when Frosty said it upon entering the greenhouse, not so much not two minutes later; perhaps even a record-setter as far as these go.